tammiet/tammiet.github.io/experience.md

 ---

 2018
-:	**Menlo Innovations**, software consultancy
+:	[Menlo Innovations](http://menloinnovations.com){:target="_blank"}, software consultancy
 - Developed a financial web application using an ASP.NET framework and MySQL database for a co-op company to do business transactions and accounting.
 - Collaborated with researches to review flow cytometer software's Java code base to obtain FDA approval.
-- Worked on a Django code base for clients of a fertility to keep on-track with the IVF process.
-This included: doctor appointments, injections, etc.
+- Worked on a Django code base for clients of a fertility clinic to keep track of the IVF process (doctor appointments, injections, etc.).

 2017-2018
-:	**NewFoundry**, software consultancy
+:	[NewFoundry](http://thenewfoundry.com){:target="_blank"}, software consultancy
-- Developed an interactive ReactJS web app for electrical engineers to learn about microcontrollers for a large automotive company.
+- Developed learning web apps in ReactJS.
+The apps allow users to learn about microcontrollers through narrated slides, featuring animated SVGs to highlight portions of the microcontroller.
+In addition, I worked on a custom IDE which allows users to drag and drop blocks of ‘code’ onto the IDE.
+Users are able to step through the code using a debugger.
+The rendered code is used to run the simulated microcontroller’s clock cycle.
 - Worked on Django code base for an online bookstore for a financial literacy organization.

 Internship Experience
 ---